sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 by the equation as follows:

 \[
   \mathit{R} = \mathit{P}(\mathit{X}_t)
 \]

- however not using the language of load and resistance [@Li2007].
+ however not using the language of load and resistance [@LI2007].

 #### Environmental Resistance

-A brief look is given to this question to anticipate future work.
-A review of the literature reveals that the concepts of load and resistance are in fact used in the ecological literature.
-For instance, Chapman represented the environment as resistance to "biotic potential", measured as the difference between potential organism population - "biotic potential" - and actual popln [@Chapman1931, p.194].
+An integration of traditional hydrosystems/water engineering risk analysis methods with ecological methods might be achieved by applying the concepts of load and resistance in biology & ecology.
+Chapman represented the environment as resistance to "biotic potential", measured as the difference between potential organism population - "biotic potential" - and actual population [@Chapman1931, p.194].

 Chapman noted that this approach was analogous to the methods of Fourier and Ohm with the resistances of 1) heat transmission through a solid and 2) electric current transmission through a system respectively [Ibid.].
-Chapman suggested a generalisation of Ohm's law to be applicable in ecology, where resistance is defined as the resistance offered to an unvarying current by a standard-unit circuit [Ibid.].
+Chapman suggested a generalisation of Ohm's law from electrical circuits could applied applicable in ecology, where resistance is defined as the resistance offered to an unvarying current by a standard-unit circuit [Ibid.].

+If the Chapman's uses of load and resistance might be

 Lotka & probability theory